Hydrat-Agency/filament-table-layout-toggle/README.md

                     'md' => 2,
                     'lg' => 3,
                     'xl' => 4,
-                ];
+                ]
         );
 }

+public static function getListTableColumns(): array;
 public static function getGridTableColumns(): array;
-public static function getListTableColumns(): array;
 ```

 ### Standalone tables

 You can manage the plugin settings via the published configuration file.
-The options are self documented, and should be pretty straightforward to use.
+The options are self-documented, and should be pretty straightforward to use.

 Then, on the component containing the table, you can use the `HasToggleableTable` trait :